raluvy95/FelidaBrowser/README.md

 | 7 and later | 10.10 (Yosemite) | Ubuntu 12.04<br>Fedora 21<br>Debian 8 |

 # Notes
 This browser is in BETA.
-If you really want to test it, please clone this respostory, install `npm i -g electron` and run using the command `electron .`<br>
+If you really want to test it, please clone this respostory, install `npm i && npm i -g electron` and run using the command `electron .`<br>